ValterVB/VBot/README.md

 License: CC0 1.0

 BOT for Wikidata and Wikipedia.
-Read and write on Wikidata and Wipipedia and hava a useful list generator to generate list of Wikipedia page and Wikidata entity.
+Read and write on Wikidata and Wipipedia and have a useful list generator to generate list of Wikipedia page and Wikidata entity.

-Tested with Visual Studio 2013 for Windows Desktop.
+Tested with Visual Studio Express 2013 for Windows Desktop.

 Is necessary to have Newtonsoft.Json.
 You can install it with NuGet inside Visual Studio